Send Close Add comments: (status displays here)

 και ηκολουθησαν αυτω οχλοι πολλοι και εθεραπευσεν αυτους εκει [gnt]

-The ancient Greek word "ὄχλος""multitude, crown" and may, thorough the Greek digamma, be related to the German word "Volk""people" as in "Volkswagen" and to the English word "folk".
+The ancient Greek word "ὄχλος""multitude, crown" and may, through the Greek digamma, be related to the German word "Volk""people" as in "Volkswagen" and to the English word "folk".

 The ancient Greek word "θεραπεύω""wait on, obey, flatter consult, cure, heal" and is the source of the English word "therapy".
 The primary meaning is that of attending to or waiting on and not of curing or healing.